Lomray-Software/microservices/microservices/payment-stripe/README.md

 1.1 In step 1, we create a customer account.

 1.2 In step 2, if a user is to receive funds from another customer, set up a connected account for them.
+This endpoint will provide a link to the onboarding dashboard.
+Users will need to follow the link and fill in the required information.

 1.3 Retrieve the initial balance of the user's connected account.